 “What we want to do is create a culture of caring for the environment, we try to cause as little damage as possible, this technology is clean and we want to set an example.
 We plan to use electric cars too (so as not to use vehicles that consume gasoline) because the commitment we have is very great, “he added.

 The process of manufacturing the waterproofing is based on the grinding of the tyre.
 After cleaning the tyres are shredded and granulated.
-The fine powders that are generated as a byproduct and added to a special sealant blend and packed in 19 litre cans for sale to the construction trade.
+The fine powders are generated as a byproduct and added to a special sealant blend and packed in 19 litre cans for sale to the construction trade.

 “This process does not generate dioxins and our process is clean, with a minimum impact on carbon footprint, because we use electric power”, explains Dulce Álvarez

-The popularity of the ecological waterproofing prompted Granutec to participate in various competitions, such as the Citibanamex Award for the Company with the Greatest Social Impact, where it obtained the third place and the “Kia Motor de Mujer” award given to Dulce Álvarez for her performance as leader of the project.
+The popularity of ecological waterproofing prompted Granutec to participate in various competitions, such as the Citibanamex Award for the Company with the Greatest Social Impact, where it obtained third place and the “Kia Motor de Mujer” award given to Dulce Álvarez for her performance as leader of the project.